- A ball means dressing up

 A ball means dressing up

-This ball was organized by the Fairbanks Ballroom Dancing Club and had turned from a Black Tie dress code event to a Fairbanks Formal dress code.
+This ball was organized by the Fairbanks Ballroom Dancing Club and had turned from a Black Tie dress code event in the zero years to a Fairbanks Formal dress code.
 Thus, any of my date-night dance dresses would have met the dress code just fine.

 Ball attire is among those clothing items that have a long tenure in our closets.
 One wears them only now and then.
 While in our 20s and 30s this fact wasn’t a problem, when we had kept our weight constant, it would fit as great as the last time.